antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

    mark the calling member as platform-specific via `[SupportedOSPlatform("windows")]`.

-3. **Delete the code.**.
+3. **Delete the code**.
 Generally not what you want because it means you lose fidelity when your code is used by Windows users, but for cases where a cross-platform alternative exists, you're likely better off using that over platform-specific APIs.
 For example, instead of using the registry, you could